f5devcentral/f5-ast-labs/docs/class1/module3/lab1.rst

 The **Virtual Servers** dashboard give a view into *availability* and *connection/data rate* stats.

-From here, you can also see *if changes have occurred within the past 24 hours*, which answers one of the very first incident-triage questions... **what changed**?

 Available Metrics include:

 * Virtual Server Availability